dbenavraham1/munchspot/README.md

 - `/geolocation/{format:"json/xml"}?address=street%20zipcode&key=apikey` **GET**

 This endpoint provides the ability to lookup any free formed address to retrieve the lat/lng coordinates to help point a marker on a map.
-The coordinates are used as input to the next food truck location lookup service.
+The coordinates are used as input to the food truck location lookup service.

 **Required:** X-Geocode-App-Token header